servian/GiT_2023/README.md

      * emoji
      * azure-servicebus

+### Creating a notebook in Databricks :
+ While in an active Databricks workspace ,
+  * Navigate to Data Science and Engineering space.
+  * Click on New button.
+  * Create a folder from the drop down available
+  * Navigate to the folder and select create from the dropdown.
+  * Select the Notebook option and a blank notebook will come up.

+### Creating a cluster in  Databricks:
+  * In the main page of the Databricks Account.
+  * Navigate to Compute option.
+  * Click on the create cluster on the right side of the screen.
+  * Fill in the option for a compute , for the below databricks solution the standard cluster properties will be enough.
+  * This fetches less cost.

 ### Notebooks:
-The following mentioned notebooks contains the code snippet for the below actions.
+The following notebook "name" contains the code snippet for the below actions.

 #### Notebook: message_processing
   * Calling the Azure Bus Service to get the messages. (an Azure Service Bus under the same create a topic and subscription to capture the data).
-  * Please note that The Azure Bus Service is created earlier to the workshop and with all set up done, a temporary access token will be shared with user , to send the message to the Azure Bus Service.
+  * Please note that The Azure Bus Service is created earlier to the workshop and a temporary access token will be shared with user , to send the message to the Azure Bus Service.
-  * There are various methods to connect with the Azure Bus Service using various languages, Please refer to the link **[Azure Bus Service messages](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-python-how-to-use-topics-subscriptions?tabs=passwordless)**
-  * The message is stored in the datalake.
-  * Autoloader reading the messages and storing them into a table in delta lake and processing them.
-#### Notebook: model_training
-  * Reading the data from the delta lake.
   * Running a pre-trained transformer model for sentiment analysis.
 (Note:Pre-trained model are from hugging face which has been trained on previous data , more information can be obtained on the **[Huggingface Models list](https://huggingface.co/models)**)
   * Tagging the data with the orginal messages.
+  * Storing the predicted results in the delta lake
   * Visualizations in the dashboard will be demonstrated over the results of the model .